A person calculating with a blue calculator beside a yellow cup and potted plant on a wooden desk.

 For businesses, understanding what fringe pay is in construction means recognizing that fringe benefits are a mandated part of certified payroll compliance, not optional perks.

-Step 1: Determine the Prevailing Wage Rate
+Step 1: Determine the Total Prevailing Wage Rate

 Step 2: Decide How to Pay Fringe Benefits